noahdotpy/.myublue/README.md

 tag to get additional builds when a git commit is pushed to the default branch of this repo.
 An example tag is `41-git`, which is based on Fedora 41 but gets additional updates on every git commit instead of only weekly.

+There is a tag called `{version}-git-no-rechunk` which is the exact same as `-git` but builds way faster, at the cost of the user's upgrade size increasing.

 ## Installation